JaminMartin/spcs_instruments/README.md

 ```shell
 maturin develop
 ```
 In the root of the project.
-This will then allow a local call to `PyFeX`
+This will then allow a local call to `rex`
 ```
 (spcs-instruments) which pfx
 /spcs_instruments/.venv/bin/pfx
 ```
-From here, it is important to note which `PyFeX` you are running if you have also installed it globally, as changes in your code and subsequent builds with `Maturin` will not alter the globally installed version.
+From here, it is important to note which `rex` you are running if you have also installed it globally, as changes in your code and subsequent builds with `Maturin` will not alter the globally installed version.

 From here, you can create new instruments in the `src/spcs_instruments/instruments/` folder and utilise the template instruments as a guide.
 It is also important to note, you will need to modify the `__init__.py` files in both `src/spcs_instruments` and `src/spcs_instruments/instruments` folders to re-export your instrument classes to where they are expected.